Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 IPCC (Intergovernmental Panel on Climate Change)

-Mission of the IPCC
+What the IPCC does

-The IPCC does not conduct its own research or monitor climate data.
-Its role is to objectively and transparently assess the scientific, technical, and socio-economic information produced by researchers worldwide.
+The IPCC does not carry out its own research or monitor climate data.
+Instead, it objectively assesses the scientific, technical and socio-economic literature produced by thousands of researchers worldwide.
+Its work focuses on:

-• Identifying potential global and regional impacts.
+• Identifying global and regional impacts and vulnerabilities.

-• Working Group II: Impacts, adaptation, and vulnerability.
+• Working Group II: impacts, adaptation and vulnerability.

-• Working Group III: Mitigation of climate change.
+• Working Group III: mitigation of climate change.

 Companies that trust us